 Coale acknowledges dissident release in Belarus, says Trump ordered all freed

 March 6, Pozirk.
-John Coale, United States special envoy for Belarus, thanked Alaksandar Łukašenka for pardoning another group of Belarusian dissidents in a post on X yesterday, following reports of the release of 18 people in Belarus.
+John Coale, the United States special envoy for Belarus, thanked Alaksandar Łukašenka for pardoning another group of Belarusian dissidents in a post on X yesterday, following reports of the release of 18 people in Belarus.

 “This is another important step in relations between the US and Belarus, as President Trump has instructed me to release all political prisoners,” Coale said.